LudwigEnglbrecht/cytoscape.js-prov/README.md

 ```

-Load all data from a MongoDB collection and save the cytoscype network in "./networks/cyto_network_TIMESTAMP.json"
+To load all data from a MongoDB collection and save the cytoscype network in "./networks/cyto_network_TIMESTAMP.json" run the following command:
 ```
-node integration.js
+node --max-old-space-size=6096   --no-force-async-hooks-checks integration.js
 ```

 # Used in the following research projects